What Is Legislative Advocacy?

 The Legislative Committee will develop positions on pending or possible legislation and make recommendations for consideration by the Town Council.
 Recommendations will be based upon a determination of potential legislative impacts upon the Town and its residents.

-Meetings are held on the 4th Tuesday of every month at 9:00 A.M. via the web-video communication platform Zoom.
+Meetings are held on the 4th Tuesday of every month at 9:00 A.M. at the Town Offices, 510 La Gonda Way.
 Meeting agendas are posted on the Town website https://www.danville.ca.gov/agendas

 (Select Town Council Meeting Notifications)